CastellaniLab/EpigeneticAgePipeline/README.md

 Type of DNA methylation array used (options: "27K", "450K", or "EPIC").

 **useSampleSheet** argument:
 Logical.
 If TRUE, will expect a Sample_Sheet.csv containing phenotypic data.

+#### Output

+**output.txt:**
+A .txt file containing epigenetic age/acceleration estimates, covariate data and residual data.

+**matrixplot{Clockname}.pdf:**
+A set of .pdf files illustrating a the correaltions between a specific epigenetic age estimate and covariates.

+**epigeneticAge.txt:**
+A .txt file showing epigenetic age/acceleration estimates.
+This file is better suited for importing into a spreadsheet program than output.txt.

+**plot{Clockname}.pdf:**
+A set of .png files showing a line plot of an epigenetic age estimate against chronological age.

+**SampleIDandAge.png:**
+A .png file containing a grouped bar chart showing each sample and their associated epigenetic age estimates as well as chronological age.
+Note that this file is typically a more useful analysis tool when using smaller sample sizes.

 ### Using the generateResiduals function
 ```